bitpesa/api-documentation/transaction-flow.md

   * If you already do KYC on your system, then please contact us and we can waive this requirement from you.
 In this case you should send us an empty list of documents: `"documents": [ ]` in the request.
 All of the senders you create in the system will be immediately set to the `approved` state and you won't need to wait for them to get approved.
   * If when creating senders or transactions you get the following error in the response: `"errors":{"documents":[{"error":"blank"}]}` it means that KYC requirements are not yet waived for your account.
 If we already approved your KYC process and so they should be, then please contact us so we can rectify the issue and update your account accordingly.
   * In case you don't do KYC on your site, then you will need to send us documents that we can use to verify the sender's identity, for more details on this please see the [API reference documentation](https://api.bitpesa.co/documentation#documents).
+* The `external_id` field is optional, allowing you to add a local ID for the sender within your system.
+Note: if present, we will validate whether the sender ID is a duplicate in our system or not.
 * The `metadata` field can store any information you wish to store with the sender.
 Usual data would include the ID inside your own system for this particular sender.
 If you don't wish to store anything simply specify `{}`.

 Once a sender is created and is used, the next time you MUST only send the ID of the sender.
 This is so we can match the same sender across multiple transactions for KYC and audit purposes.
 In this case the sender inside the transaction creation call would look like the following: